Filing as an S corporation, also known as S subchapters, offers several tax savings, making them appealing to business owners.

 A C Corp or C subchapter is subject to double taxation.
 First, the entity must pay a corporate income tax for its income minus the deductions, losses, and credits.
 Then it pays out again to shareholders on the after-tax income via dividends.

-The benefit of S Corps is that they prevent being taxed twice (double taxation).
+The benefits of S Corps is that they prevent being taxed twice (double taxation).
 Instead, these corporations are subject to single-level taxation.
 They do not have to pay income tax at the corporate level as long as they distribute the salaries among the shareholders and report them on individual tax returns.
 The elimination of the double taxation scheme makes sense when considering that 70% of S corporations are under ownership by one person.

 Section 1368 is in place to regulate the distributions, depending on whether or not the S corporation had earnings and profits.
 However, it’s up to the owner of the S corporation—the owner or the officers and directors—to decide how much to pay the employees for a salary.